moj-analytical-services/rpackage_training/README.md

 - **Remotes:** - if your package depends on another one that not on CRAN, this is where you specify how to find it.
 - **Depends:** - this is where you list a minimum version of R if you are aware of one.
 For example if you are using the R native pipe (`|>`) in your package you would need to specify R (>= 4.1.0).

+**Exercise**
+* Add a package title to the relevant field in the DESCRIPTION file.
+* Add a package description to the relevant field in the DESCRIPTION file.

 #### Authors